fyu/dilation/README.md

 ## Training

-If you want to train our network on a new dataset, please refer to the [document for training](docs/training.md).
+You are more than welcome to train our model on a new dataset.
+To do that, please refer to the [document for training](docs/training.md).

 ## Implementation of Dilated Convolution